Back Pain & Sciatica Pain

 Additional symptoms can include spinal muscle spasms and tenderness, back stiffness, decreased tolerance to exercise, and decreased range of motion in the hips.
-A person’s low back pain or sciatica pain may be worse first thing in the morning, or after prolonged bouts of sitting or standing.
+A person’s low back pain or sciatica pain may be worse first thing in the morning or after prolonged sessions of sitting or standing.

-People who are at a greater risk for sciatica include men between the ages of 30 and 50, people who stand or sit a lot, people with physically demanding occupations (e.g., nurses, first responders, construction workers, etc.), and people who have experienced some sort of physical trauma, such as an auto accident or sports accident.
-Even smoking, diabetes, and obesity are believed to increase a person’s risk of sciatica and low back pain, given their tendency to promote inflammation and stress in the body.
+Men between the ages of 30 and 50, those who stand or sit a lot, those who work in physically demanding occupations (such as nurses, first responders, construction workers, etc.), and those who have undergone physical trauma like an auto accident or sports accident are at a higher risk of developing sciatica.
+Given their ability to cause inflammation and stress in the body, smoking, diabetes, and obesity are considered to raise a person's risk of sciatica and low back pain.

 How Physical Therapy Can Diagnose & Manage Sciatica

-When a physical therapist works with you for relief from your sciatica pain, the main goal will be to reduce your symptoms and alleviate the pressure on the sciatic nerve so that your symptom relief is longer lasting.
-Additional goals will be to heal the injured tissues, reduce inflammation, improve core stability and strength, restore function, and ultimately get you on a sustainable exercise program to help you maintain your outcomes.
+When a physical therapist works with you to relieve sciatica pain, their main goal is to minimize your symptoms and relieve pressure on the sciatic nerve so that your symptom relief lasts longer.
+Additional goals will include healing the damaged tissues, reducing inflammation, improving core stability and strength, restoring function, and eventually getting you on a sustainable fitness routine to help you maintain your results.

-- Manual therapy, including massage, active release technique (ART) and spinal traction
+- Manual therapy, such as spinal traction, active release technique (ART), and massage

-- Non-invasive modalities, including cold laser therapy, electrical stimulation, diathermy, and therapeutic ultrasound
+- Non-invasive treatments such as diathermy, cold laser therapy, electrical stimulation, and therapeutic ultrasound

 - Aquatic therapy